 • Avoid dim or flickering lights and opt for natural light where possible.

 • If you work or study at home, try changing things up and moving to a cafe, library or co-working space.
-You might find that the change in stimulus boost your productivity.
+You might find that the change in stimulus boost your mood and productivity.